AP Courses AP Biology AP Biology Units AP Human Geography AP HUG Units AP Computer Science Principles AP CSP Units

 Big ideas in this unit

-Each topic mirrors how Unit 4 shows up on the AP exam—definitions tied to real places, boundary stories that explain conflict, and government designs that manage diversity.
+Each topic mirrors how Unit 4 shows up on the AP exam—definitions tied to real places, boundary stories, and government designs that manage diversity.

 How power shapes places: ask who controls territory, where boundaries start and stop, how national identity is built, why regions push for autonomy, and when states cooperate across borders—then read the topic cards below.